What licenses WPE and its related components are published under?

 - The lack of hardware-accelerated support in LibWebRTC would incur a bad performance impact on the embedded platforms that WPE targets.

-In order to solve these issues, an alternative WebRTC backend based on GstWebRTC will be enabled by default in the WPE upstream CMake build, hopefully during 2023; bug #235885 is being used to track progress.
+In order to solve these issues, an alternative WebRTC backend based on GstWebRTC will be enabled by default in the WPE upstream CMake build, hopefully soon; bug #235885 is being used to track progress.
 This new backend will seamlessly integrate with hardware-accelerated encoders and decoders on most embedded platforms.
 GstWebRTC depends on OpenSSL, which is released under an Apache-style license, so it doesn’t have limitations regarding redistribution in binary form.

 What’s up with EME?
 How can I support this feature in my WPE-based product?